-RAM Swap Space Required
+RAM Swap Space

 Up to 512 MB 2 times the size of RAM

-Between 257 MB and 512 MB 2 times the size of RAM

 Between 513 MB and 726 MB 1.5 times the size of RAM

 More than 726 MB 0.75 times the size of RAM

-■ The minimum client install TMP space required is 115 MB.
+The minimum client installation TMP space required is 115 MB.
 The minimum disk space requirement in the /tmp directory depends on the installation type you have selected.
 The following table lists the minimum disk space requirements for the /tmp directory in each type of installation.

-Client Installation Type Disk Space Required for the /tmp Directory (MB)
+Installation Type Disk Space Required for the /tmp Directory (MB)

 Admin 850

 Runtime 470

 Custom (all components selected) 780

 Instant 150

-Between 34 MB and 1.9 GB of disk space for the Oracle software, depending on the installation type To ensure that the system meets these requirements:
+Between 34 MB and 1.9 GB of disk space for the Oracle software, depending on the installation type

+To ensure that the system meets these requirements, follow these steps: